pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_configuration.md

 #### Initializing with Access Manager

-- Requires Access Manager add-on enabled for your keys.
+Requires that the Access Manager add-on is enabled.
+Keep `secretKey` secure and server-side only.
-- Keep secretKey secure; never expose on client platforms.
-- Initializing with secretKey grants root permissions for Access Manager.
-Servers get all access on all channels.

 ```
 1

 ```

-Now the pubnub object can use Access Manager functions and will sign all Access Manager requests with secretKey.

 #### How to set proxy